SoftwareDevEngResearch/SRMspinanalysis/README.md

 Numerically computes the time derivatives of the specified function variables.
 To be used for numerical integration.

 ### sizing.py
-Simple module that can be use to size a motor given design constraints.
+Simple module that can be used to size a motor given design constraints.

 #### def compute\_total\_impulse(spin\_rate, roll\_inertia, radial\_distance)
 Computes total impulse required to spin a rocket design (i.e. known roll inertia and radial location of motors) at a desired spin rate.